How to dispose of or recycle your Christmas tree

 The Christmas season is also the giving season, so if you have more items you want to donate, check out our in-depth guide on how to donate to charity.

-2. Recycle: Check with your local recycling center or waste disposal facility to find out if artificial Christmas trees may be recycled.
-While not all recycling sites may be able to recycle artificial trees, certain specialist facilities can.
+Check with your local recycling center or waste disposal facility to find out if artificial Christmas trees may be recycled.
+While not all recycling sites may be able to recycle artificial trees, certain specialized facilities can.
 Make sure to follow any drop-off or collecting instructions they provide.

 Let 1-800-GOT-JUNK? get rid of your Christmas tree

-If you’ve decided to junk your Christmas tree or lights, let 1-800-GOT-JUNK? be your Christmas tree removal service.
+If you’ve decided to junk your Christmas tree, whether it is natural or artificial, let 1-800-GOT-JUNK? be your Christmas tree removal service.

 At 1-800-GOT-JUNK?, we’ll do our best to divert materials away from landfills whenever possible, by donating the donatables and recycling the recyclables.
 Let us pick up your Christmas decorations and make them disappear!